PhD Candidate, MIT EECS

 What makes a visualization memorable, comprehensible, and effective?

-A collaboration with Harvard University's visualization group, this line of work aims to understand how people interact with data visualizations (graphs, charts, infographics, etc.).
+A collaboration with Harvard University's visualization group, this line of work aims to understand how people interact with and perceive data visualizations (graphs, charts, infographics, etc.).
 We are interested in answering the questions: which visualizations are easily remembered and why?
-What information can people quickly extract from visualizations?
-How can we measure comprehensibility?
+What information can people extract from visualizations?
+How can we measure comprehension?
 Does chart junk help or hinder understanding and memorability?
+What do people pay the most attention to?

 More to come on this front!